 Order and interval start

-Race numbers are assigned in ascending order, according to the car classification period already mentioned, and in each Group according to the following criteria:
+Race numbers are assigned in ascending order, according to the car classification period already mentioned, and in each Group according to the year of the car.

 The starting order of the 1st and the 2nd stage shall be completed in ascending order according to these principles.